learnbin.net nav logo

 • uAB = interactions between species A and B

-The probability of finding adjacent cells filled by components A and B is given by assuming the probability that a given cell is occupied by particular species is equal to the volume fraction of that species.
-Therefore, average pairwise interactions of a monomer species A with its neighbor can be given
+The probability of finding adjacent cells filled by components A and B is given by assuming the probability that a given cell is occupied by a particular species is equal to the volume fraction of that species.
+Therefore, the average pairwise interactions of a monomer species A with its neighbor can be given

 UA = uAA ΦA + uAB ΦB